Join the conversation!

 Some background to the project:

 Royal Opera House Bridge, Artswork and Festival Bridge are working together with Local Cultural Education Partnerships (LCEPs) across the South East.
-They have commissioned Flow to organise a series of discussions to explore how emerging technologies, organisational behaviours and critical trends in the world might shape cultural learning in a local context.
-Flow is using processes inspired by Speculative Design to create a workshop toolkit and a research report that will be made available to any other cultural learning partnerships to help plan their own local Route Map to 2036.
+They commissioned us, Flow Associates, to organise a series of discussions to explore how emerging technologies, organisational behaviours and critical trends in the world might shape cultural learning in a local context.
+Flow is using processes inspired by Design Thinking and Speculative Design to create a toolkit now available to any other cultural learning partnerships to help them consult and plan for the future.

 If you’d like to write a blogpost use the Contact form or email us on firstname.lastname@example.org

 These are the questions we are asking, through the workshops and online discussions:

 - TRENDS: Thinking about an area you’re interested in, especially about how young people will be able to access culture, skills and meaningful work, what are the biggest things happening in the world now that will affect your area in the future?
 What impact will they have, and will these impacts be negative or positive?

 - SCENARIOS: What will this future world look like?
 What will have been invented that didn’t exist before?